ayatokura/ai-openscale/cloud-risk-config-ovr-wos-only.md

 3. To restart the notebook and clear the output, from the Kernel menu, click Restart & Clear Output.
 4. Run the notebook each cell at a time by using the Run option.
 Ensure that a cell completes before running the next cell.
 Be sure to read directions for steps that must be taken during the intervening cells.
 For example, at one point, you are directed to move your model into production before continuing running the notebook.

 Congratulations!
 You have used a notebook to create a pre-prod model.
 You can check inside Watson Studio, where you will now see the model listed as one of the assets.
-You have also already deployed this model, which means that you can go to {{site.data.keyword.aios_full}} to add the model ther5.
+You have also already deployed this model, which means that you can go to {{site.data.keyword.aios_full}} to add the model there.

 ### Work in {{site.data.keyword.aios_full}}
 {: #mrm-risk-config-ovr-wos-only-woswork}